What is a C. diff infection?

 Recent C. diff facts and threats

-According to the most recent 2013 statistics, C. diff is now responsible for over 250,000 infections per year in the USA.
-It also has caused at least 14,000 deaths per year (these stats don’t include deaths with other contributing factors).
+According to the most recent CDC data in 2024, C. diff is responsible for over 500,000 infections per year in the USA.
+While hospital related infections are decreasing, community associated infections are increasing.
+C. diff causes approximately 13,000 deaths per year (these stats don’t include deaths with other contributing factors).

 80% of people catch C. difficile by visiting a hospital or other healthcare facility for treatment.
 Many cases of the infection are caused by the use of antibiotic drugs (such as treating a skin or other type of infection).
 And the majority deaths (90%) from these infections happen to those 65 years and older.